 Put it in a cute envelope for an extra dose of wow!
 We found yellow envelopes.
 Doesn’t yellow go well with pink flowers?

-If you have a half hour to spare and would like to do some bonding project together, make this cute Valentine’s day card with your kids.
+If you have a half hour to spare and would like to do some bonding projects together, make this cute Valentine’s Day card with your kids.

 Related